Min-max minimal surfaces, horizons and electrostatic systems: Min-Max Characterization of unstable horizons

-Let $S$ be a connected component of $\Sigma\setminus\si^\infty$.
-By the structure of $\Sigma\cap\si^\infty$ and the fact that $\Sigma$, $\si^\infty$ are embedded spheres, it follows that there is exactly one connected component (which we denote by $\Gamma$)of $\Sigma^\infty\setminus\si$ whose boundary is $\partial S$.
+Let $S$ be a connected component of $\Sigma\setminus\si^\infty$, such that $\overline{S}$ contains a point of tangency.
+By the structure of $\Sigma\cap\si^\infty$ and the fact that $\Sigma$, $\si^\infty$ are embedded spheres, it follows that there is exactly one connected component (which we denote by $\Gamma$) of $\Sigma^\infty\setminus\si$ whose boundary is $\partial S$.
 We want to prove that $|S| \leq |\Gamma|$.
 On cases (1a) and (1b) we faced similar situations.
-There, we supposed $|\Gamma| < |S|$ and considered the solution of the area minimization problem with fixed boundary $\partial S$ on an suitable domain.
+There, we supposed $|\Gamma| < |S|$ and considered the solution of the area minimization problem with fixed boundary $\partial S$ on a suitable domain.
 In the case, $\partial S$ has no singularities, the solution of this problem is a smooth surface with boundary, so we can apply Proposition \ref{goodlemma} to obtain a contradiction.
-In order to use the same strategy, the problem is that we do not have a regularity theorem near the singularities of $\partial S$.
+We want to use the same strategy here.
+The main difficulty now is that a regularity theorem near the singularities of $\partial S$ it is not available in the literature.

 However, we claim that is still possible to argue as in cases (1a) and (1b).
 Assume (without loss of generality) that $\Gamma \subset \Omega_1$.
 Suppose, $|\Gamma| < |S|$.
 Let $T$ be a solution of the following problem